 Grace decides she will be the first woman president after learning that the United States has never had a female president.
 This book introduces students to the voting process in an entertaining way.
 Grace is inspiring, courageous, and very persistent.
-Here are three activities to go along with this story:
+Here are three activities for Presidents’ Day to go along with this story:

 - Students draw Grace and write about her character traits.

 - Students complete a booklet to record what the President’s job entails.

 - Students create a Future Voter badge and showcase the three types of sentences on the ribbons.